section-engineering-education/engineering-education/content/articles/angular-springboot-bing-maps/index.md

 This tutorial will walk you through everything you need to know about [MS Bing Maps](https://www.bing.com/maps/), how to integrate it using Angular 11, Spring Boot backend, and H2/Postgres relational databases.

 ### Prerequisites
-To follow through this article, you'll need to have;
+To follow this article, you'll need to have;
 - Basic knowledge of Angular, especially designing RESTful endpoints.
-- Background knowledge of using [Spring Boot framework](https://spring.io/projects/spring-boot).
+- Background knowledge of using the [Spring Boot framework](https://spring.io/projects/spring-boot).
 - Java Persistence API(JPA) for persisting data between Java objects and relational databases.
 - Bing maps portal [account](https://www.bingmapsportal.com) to generate API keys for our application maps.
 - Basic [liquibase](https://www.liquibase.org) knowledge.

 > It's also important to note that this is not an introductory tutorial to Angular and Spring Boot.
 To follow along this tutorial, you should have an application up and running.
-Additionally, you can clone the source code from my [github](https://github.com/owinowendy/AngularAndSpringWithMaps) repository.
+Additionally, you can clone the source code from my [GitHub](https://github.com/owinowendy/AngularAndSpringWithMaps) repository.

 ### Setting up the project backend
 Since we will need a database for this project, we are going load our data from [liquibase](https://www.liquibase.org) for [testing](https://sadalage.com/post/using-liquibase-to-load-data-and-ignore-some-columns/).

 We will also create a repository that will be used to set different dates to filter data.
-For example, if we need data for 2010, we set it there, and so on.
+For example, if we need data for 2010, we set it there and so on.

 Let's look at an example: